AdaCore/spark2014/docs/ug/usage.rst

-       detect      Detect and output SPARK information (default) force       Output errors for violations of SPARK (warn unimplemented) prove       Prove subprogram contracts and absence of run-time errors -q            Be quiet/terse
+       detect      Detect and output SPARK information (default) force       Output errors for violations of SPARK (warn unimplemented) prove       Prove subprogram contracts and absence of run-time errors flow        Prove object initialization and globals and depends contracts all         Both analyses flow and prove are activated -q            Be quiet/terse
    --clean       Remove GNATprove intermediate files, and exit --report=     Output mode